What is FMLA?

-Do I need my supervisor’s approval to apply for FMLA?
+Do I need my supervisor’s approval to request FMLA?

-No, you do not need your supervisor’s approval to apply for FMLA.
-If you choose to notify them that you will be applying, that is your choice.
+No, you do not need your supervisor’s approval to request FMLA.
+If you choose to notify them that you will be requesting, that is your choice.
 However, it is best not to disclose your medical condition with anyone other than the Human Resource office.

 What about my benefits?

 The state continues to pay its share of costs related to health care benefits during your period of FMLA leave.
 This includes, dental, and life insurance.
 You must continue to pay for your share of the costs for your health care benefits by contacting PEHP directly.
 For any period of unpaid FMLA leave, you must make your premium payments at the beginning of each pay period, or as arranged with PEHP.